-So Smith claimed that he translated these ancient documents in a time where only he could read them.
+Smith claimed he translated these ancient documents in a time where only he could read them.
 He said very clearly that they contained a story of Abraham, the father of Israel and it was written by Abraham.
 He then incorporated this story into Mormon Scripture based on his word alone.

 When faced with the incontrovertable evidence Ferguson arrives at a clear conclusion.
 Smith showed himself to not be an expert in ancient Egyptian and oh so sadly, his whole life was a waste.
 He had spent countless hours chasing after proof to support the words of a false prophet.

-One can only conclude that Smith was not a prophet and the entire Book of Mormon and faith built around it is fiction.
+One can only honestly conclude that Smith was not a prophet and the Book of Mormon and faith built around it is fiction.